 The crowd was a calm one and patiently waited.
 As the backstage production crew tested the lighting and sound I heard beats start to escalate.
 And then he appeared; he stood erect and a bit stiff.
 He looked nervous and a bit shy standing in designer clothing as his shiny Gucci belt buckle caught the stage lights, and then it happened.

 “Curtain Call” was his opening song from his new album named The Blind Star.
 The beats were sexy and smooth.
-The song “Red Carpet” got me with its style, funk and hints of Reggae.
+The song “Red Carpet” got me with its style, funk, and hints of Reggae.
 But then I actually started to absorb his lyrics.
 This boy is deep!
 BewhY’s concert took us down his path as an artist and a man.
 He would break between songs telling us anecdotes about who he is and why he is BewhY then he would roll back into another rhythmic hit.

 I listened to the translator explain his Gucci quest and how this lead him to question who he was as an artist.
 BeWhy stated that he was making bank!
 He was buying designer everything.
 He started wearing Gucci and he noticed fans were talking.
 So he began to question himself.
 Did he lose his way?
 Was he becoming too materialistic?
-So he reflected, and meditated.
-He realized it’s about the music and the love and knew he would never lose his way again.
+So he reflected and meditated.
+He realized it was about the music and the love and knew he would never lose his way again.

 Written by: Patricia Johnson